Geology of Bosnia and Herzegovina

-The geology of Bosnia & Herzegovina is the study of rocks, minerals, water, landforms and geologic history in the country.
-The oldest rocks exposed at or near the surface date to the Paleozoic and the Precambrian geologic history of the region remains poorly understood.
+The geology of Bosnia and Herzegovina is the study of rocks, minerals, water, landforms and geologic history in the country.
+The oldest rocks exposed at or near the surface of Bosnia and Herzegovina date to the Paleozoic and the Precambrian geologic history of the region remains poorly understood.
 Complex assemblages of flysch, ophiolite, mélange and igneous plutons together with thick sedimentary units are a defining characteristic of the Dinaric Alps, also known as the Dinaride Mountains, which dominate much of the country's landscape.

 Stratigraphy, tectonics and geologic history

 Paleozoic (538.8–251.9 million years ago)

 Paleozoic allochthon formations are found in the lower rock units in the northeast margin of the Dinarides.
 These rocks are found in isolated areas in the northwest, central, eastern and southeastern Bosnia and are made up of metapsammite, metapelite and smaller amounts of volcanic and carbonate rock.
 The Southeastern Paleozoic Zone comprises phyllite, schistose metasandstone and crystalline limestone, overlain by slate and more phyllite.

 Permian rocks are mainly red beds with slate, metasandstone, limestones, gypsum, anhydrite and conglomerates.